Scott Disick's Lawyer Shares Details Of His Rehab Stay

 Advertisement

 Disick was reportedly in the Colorado facility since last Tuesday.
-Upon learning that a photo of him in the treatment center leaked to the press, he chose to head back to Los Angeles.
+Upon learning that a photo of him in the treatment centre leaked to the press, he chose to head back to Los Angeles.

 "Shockingly as a result of the HIPA violation of the facility and his violation of privacy, he has checked himself out and is immediately returning home.
 We are alarmed by this extreme invasion of privacy and plan to take immediate legal action," added Singer.